Hier geht's zur deutschen Version dieses Posts

 Though there are a few creameries in the US that produce it, you will find quark very rarely in supermarkets, and it is ridiculously expensive.

-To make Käsekuchen, the traditional German cheesecake, without quark, I had to come up with my own version.
+To make Käsekuchen, the traditional German cheesecake, without quark, I had to develop my own version.

 These are commonly used dairy products in Germany, Austria, Switzerland, and the US, with their fat content.